Top Online Medical Billing & Coding Training Programs

 Although duties vary, a person working as a medical records and health information technician can expect to handle the following type of jobs: creating and maintaining patient records; maintaining patient information for use in databases and registries; using classification codes to work with insurance companies for reimbursement purposes; tracking patient records to assess the quality of their care and helping ensure patient health information is secure.

 The latest U.S. Bureau of Labor Statistics data projects that employment in medical billing and coding will grow by 21% through 2020, which is much faster than average compared to all other occupations.
 Having an AHIMA certification greatly improves your chances of acquiring a top medical billing and coding job.

 Education Needed for Medical Billing and Coding Jobs

-A general medical billing and coding certificate takes about a year to earn and teaches you the basics of the field.
-However, most medical employers prefer to hire billing and coding specialists who are Registered Health Information Technicians (RHIT).
-This more advanced certification requires that you graduate from an associate’s degree program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) and pass an exam administered by the American Health Information Management Association (AHIMA).
+A Medical Billing and Coding Certificate or an Associate Degree in Medical Billing and Coding are the standard degrees for this field.
+Most medical employers prefer to hire billing and coding specialists who are Registered Health Information Technicians (RHIT).
+This certification requires that you graduate from a program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) and pass an exam administered by the American Health Information Management Association (AHIMA).
 You should therefore make sure that any program you attend is CAHIIM–approved.